Tyler-Hardin/wait-free-value-store/README.md

 # wait-free-value-store
 Wait free, SPMC value store in C++14

-More specifically, reads are wait free population obvlivious and writes are wait free bounded.
+More specifically, reads are wait free population oblivious and writes are wait free bounded.

 Depends on `boost::optional` and `boost::shared_array`.